Eterna™

 Diathermy is further prohibited because it may also damage the neurostimulation system components.
 This damage could result in loss of therapy, requiring additional surgery for system implantation and replacement.
 Injury or damage can occur during diathermy treatment whether the neurostimulation system is turned on or off.

 Electrosurgery.
 To avoid harming the patient or damaging the neurostimulation system, do not use monopolar electrosurgery devices on patients with implanted neurostimulation systems.
-If use of electrocautery is necessary, place the neurostimulator in Surgery mode using the clinician programmer app or the patient controller app before using an electrosurgery device.
+Before using an electrosurgery device, place the device in Surgery Mode using the patient controller app or clinician programmer app.
+Confirm the neurostimulation system is functioning correctly after the procedure.

 • Use bipolar electrosurgery only.